NickViz/signtoolrdp/README.md

 Detours is a well-known library from Microsoft, so it's rather safe to use it.

 In common - it's a workaround, use it on you own risk.
-I use in in my own work, I saw many requests for that, so I decided to share it.
+I use it in my own work, I saw many requests for that, so I decided to share it.

 Cheers,
 Nikolai